-At its 76th session, held in Rome from 7 to 12 April 1997, the UNIDROIT Governing Council approved a proposal to split the future UNIDROIT Convention on international interests in mobile equipment into a base Convention setting forth general rules universally applicable to all the different categories of equipment falling within its sphere of application and one or more equipment-specific Protocols containing such additional rules as might be necessary to adapt the general rules of the base Convention to the special financing patterns of specific categories of equipment.
+At its 76th session, held in Rome from 7 to 12 April 1997, the UNIDROIT Governing Council approved a proposal to split the then preliminary draft UNIDROIT Convention on International Interests in Mobile Equipment into a base Convention setting forth general rules universally applicable to all the different categories of equipment falling within its sphere of application and one or more equipment-specific Protocols containing such additional rules as might be necessary to adapt the general rules of the base Convention to the special financing patterns of specific categories of equipment.

-Pursuant to this decision, the President of UNIDROIT on 8 August 1997 invited Mr Peter D. Nesgos (Milbank, Tweed, Hadley & McCloy, New York), as expert consultant on international space finance matters to the UNIDROIT Study Group for the preparation of uniform rules on international interests in mobile equipment, to organise and chair a working group to prepare a preliminary draft Protocol on matters specific to space assets (hereinafter referred to as the Space Working Group) capable of being submitted to UNIDROIT as early as possible.
+Pursuant to this decision, the President of UNIDROIT invited Mr Peter D. Nesgos (Milbank, Tweed, Hadley & McCloy, New York), as expert consultant on international space finance matters to the UNIDROIT Study Group for the preparation of uniform rules on international interests in mobile equipment, to organise and chair a working group to prepare a preliminary draft Protocol on matters specific to space assets (hereinafter referred to as the Space Working Group) capable of being submitted to UNIDROIT as early as possible.
+Behind this decision was the thought that the technical complexities of such a task required the participation of parties familiar with the day-to-day nature and objectives of such transactions the opportunity to indicate the sort of regimen needed to make asset-based financing more accessible to commercial space financing transactions before handing the matter over for finalisation to Governments.